FK Vilnius (2019)

 Futbolo Klubas Vilnius or FK Vilnius is a Lithuanian football club based in Vilnius.
 It plays its home matches at the Fabijoniškių gimnazijos Stadium.

 History

-FK Vilnius club as an entity was founded in January 2019.
+FK Vilnius was founded in January 2019.
 The club created a venture with Baltijos Futbolo Akademija (BFA), which had been participating in I Lyga.
-BFA successfully went through the licensing process in order to acquire the 2019 I Lyga license.
+BFA successfully went through the licensing process in order to acquire the 2019 I Lyga licence.
 After BFA was granted the license, it requested name change to FK Vilnius.
-FK Vilnius are playing in I Lyga under BFA licence.

-At the beginning of the 2020 LFF I Lyga season Baltijos Futbolo Akademija and FK Vilnius have split up.
-BFA licensed to I Lyga, whilst FK Vilnius intends to participate in II Lyga.
-The club owners remain ambitious, a youth football academy "Vilnius Kickers" was established.
+At the beginning of the 2020 LFF I Lyga season, Baltijos Futbolo Akademija and FK Vilnius have split up.
+BFA licensed to I Lyga, whilst FK Vilnius continued in II Lyga, and a youth football academy "Vilnius Kickers" was established.